 Let us help you

 Contact us as soon as you can for specialist, strategic wills, probate and administration advice.
-Our estate planning lawyers can help you with your wills, probate and administration needs in the entire GTA including Toronto, Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, Barrie and other areas with offices located in downtown Toronto, Barrie, and associated offices in Ottawa.
+Our Toronto estate planning lawyers can help you with your wills, probate and administration needs in the entire GTA including Toronto, Scarborough, Mississauga, Vaughan, Brampton, Richmond Hill, Etobicoke, Barrie and other areas with offices located in downtown Toronto, Barrie, and associated offices in Ottawa.